 Not because of our new income situation or missing my old job, but because this was the first time I would be with my kids 24-7.

 You know how people say, “I could never homeschool my kids…I don’t have that kind of patience!”
 I wasn’t sure I did either, at the time.
 Summer was also fast approaching, and I wondered, “what in the world will we do all day?”

 I remember meeting with my best friend and we got out our planners right before the summer began.
 We planned out some amazing play dates and field trips, and it totally helped me to have a game plan for the summer before I became a legit homeschool mom.

 Sometimes holiday breaks can feel the same way.
 Days (sometimes weeks) loom ahead that are inconsistent with the normal routine.
 Breaks are absolutely needed (for everyone’s sanity), but having a loose game plan can make them more fun and memorable.

 Plus, there are so many fantastic holiday activities to do with your kids – you want to make sure you don’t miss a thing!

 Creating a plan can help keep you sane, organized, and make sure you do all of the fun holiday activities you want to with your kids.
-So use this list to schedule some holiday fun on your calendar.
+So use this list to schedule some holiday fun on your calendar and create your own Christmas or winter bucket list.
 These activities are all fun, entertaining, and sure to get everyone in the Christmas spirit.